Raccoons are intelligent and adaptable mammals that are native to North America.

 If you find a raccoon in your house, it is important to stay calm and avoid direct contact with the animal.
 Close off the room where the raccoon is located and call a wildlife removal professional to safely remove the animal from your home.

-Yes, raccoons can cause significant damage to homes, including tearing up insulation, chewing through wires, and leaving behind feces and urine that can cause health problems.
-It is important to address raccoon intrusions promptly to prevent further damage.
+Yes, raccoons can cause significant damage to homes, including tearing up insulation, chewing through wires, and leaving behind feces and urine that can lead to health problems.
+In Florida, raccoons are responsible for thousands of dollars in property damage each year.
+According to the Florida Fish and Wildlife Conservation Commission, raccoons can create extensive damage to roofs, attics, and insulation, necessitating costly repairs.

 There are several steps you can take to prevent raccoons from entering your home, such as sealing any potential entry points.
 Every home is different and requires a detailed inspection of the home.